biraj-pickcel/test-app/README.md

 - install mongodb following [their docs](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/)

-  _note: during one steps, this gave me an error **sudo: unable to resolve host cubic: Temporary failure in name resolution**_ which i fixed by adding `127.0.1.1 cubic` to `/etc/hosts` file ([source](https://askubuntu.com/questions/59458/error-message-sudo-unable-to-resolve-host-none))
+  _note: during one step, this gave me an error **sudo: unable to resolve host cubic: Temporary failure in name resolution**_ which i fixed by adding `127.0.1.1 cubic` to `/etc/hosts` file ([source](https://askubuntu.com/questions/59458/error-message-sudo-unable-to-resolve-host-none))

 - install node (v16.16.0 in my case) with nvm (don't forget to restart session before using nvm)
 - then globally install `pm2` & `yarn` (i like yarn)